This section contains an array of maps of current and future water risks, country profiles information and methodology documentation

 We at WWF are happy to partner with companies and financial institutions willing to engage in market transformation.
 If you are interested to work with us, please get in touch.

-Yes, the WWF Water Risk Filter Team can provide support, ranging from advice on the use of the tool to more tailored expert support for partners.
+Yes, the WWF Risk Filter Team can provide support, ranging from advice on the use of the tool to more tailored expert support for partners.

 By partnering with WWF, we can support your organization in better understanding your water risks, provide guidance for your water stewardship strategy and targets and help you implement on-the-ground actions.
 If you are interested in our tailored expert support, please get in touch.